ccheung62/Android4SymbolMath/README.md

 - Story: Generates practice problems for students to improve their binomial algebra skill individually
 - Market: Students who are struggling with binomial algebra
 - Habit: This app could be used whenever the user wants as well as during test prep or tutoring
-- Scope: We could start with a small tutoring group or class, then borden the audience to the school and other circularium
+- Scope: We could start with a small tutoring group or class, then broaden the audience to the school and other curriculum

 ## Product Spec